terellison/DSA-Notes/time_space_complexity/overview.md

 ## Theoretical Analysis

-In theoretical analysis, an algorithms execution time and space required to execute are defined as a function of the algorithms input.
+In theoretical analysis, an algorithms execution time and space required to execute are defined as a function of the algorithm's input.

 <br/>